 Users can change their North Direction with the following tips.

 - Revit (2017 and later) - Use the Rotate True North Tool in a Site plan view of Revit.
 This command can be found in the Manage Tab > Position > Rotate True North.
 Autodesk has this tutorial that demonstrates setting and/or resetting True North, here.
+Because the Plugin currently will not pick-up true north, users can add the degree difference from project north to true north, in order to rotate their model.

 - Rhino/Grasshopper - The positive vector of the y-axis will always denote Project North.
 Users can reset their project's orientation, by rotating their construction plane with the "CPlane" command.
 Also rotating your building geometry is a viable option to changing the North Direction in relation to your project.